Inventory

 Warehouse

-A storage facility used to house inventory until it is needed for production or sale.
+A storage facility is used to house inventory until it is needed for production or sale.

 Warehouse Inventory